 What you see: a backpacking tent.
 What the backpacker in your life sees: a lot of space for a little weight.
 The Big Agnes Copper Spur HV UL2 fits two sleepers easily and tips the scale at just over 3 pounds, making it a can’t-go-wrong shelter for three-season backpacking.
 At the weight, you don’t make many sacrifices, either; you still get double doors and vestibules, organization pockets and double zippers, plus Big Agnes’s beloved color-coded pole system for a more intuitive setup. $449.95

 Nimble enough for day trips and scrambles and supportive enough for multiday epics under a heavy load, the Nucleo High GTX from La Sportiva is a do-it-all workhorse of a boot for the hiker on your list.
 It’s armored for protection and has a waterproof membrane, but this boot is surprisingly light and comfortable out of the box. $199

 Need more inspiration?
-Check out our Best Holiday Gifts for Less Than $50, Best Holiday Gifts for Outdoorsy Kids, Best Holiday Gifts for Runners, Best Holiday Gifts for Outdoorsy Dogs (and Their Humans), Best Holiday Gifts for Gadget Lovers, Best Holiday Gifts for Snow and Winter Lovers and more product roundups in our Trail Mix series.
+Check out our Best Gifts for Less Than $50, Best Gifts for Outdoorsy Kids, Best Gifts for Runners, Best Gifts for Outdoorsy Dogs (and Their Humans), Best Gifts for Campers, Best Gifts for Skiers and Best Gifts for Snowboarders.